Japan’s Kyoto cherry blossoms peak on earliest date in 1,200 years, a sign of climate change

 Due to its length, the data record is a treasure, having been maintained by emperors, aristocrats, governors and monks over the centuries.
 Most recently, Yasuyuki Aono, a scientist at Osaka Prefecture University, has tracked the blossoms and posted the data online.

 Cherry blossoms have burst unusually early all over Japan this spring.
-In Tokyo, they reached full bloom March 22, their second-earliest date on record and earliest since 1953, according to the Japan Forward.
-It marked the ninth earlier-than-normal bloom in a row, the Forward reported, following nearly a week during which high temperatures climbed to at least 68 degrees (20 Celsius).
+In Tokyo, they reached full bloom March 22, their second-earliest date on record and earliest since 1953, according to Japan Forward.
+It marked the ninth earlier than normal bloom in a row, the Forward reported, following nearly a week during which high temperatures climbed to at least 68 degrees (20 Celsius).
 The average full bloom date is March 25.

-In Kyoto, the shift toward earlier blooms has been most rapid in the last 100 to 150 years.
-In 1850, the average flowering date was around April 17; now, it’s closer to April 5.
+In Kyoto, the shift toward earlier blooms has been most rapid in the past 100 to 150 years.
+In 1850, the average flowering date was about April 17; now, it’s closer to April 5.
 During this time, the average temperature in Kyoto has risen by about 6 degrees (3.4 Celsius).

 The shape of the trend line through the blossom flowering dates resembles a hockey stick — with a flat handle but sharply sloping blade.
-Indeed, multiple studies documenting temperature changes over the past 1,000 to 2,000 years have taken on a similar shape, reflecting a relatively stable climate through the mid-1800s, and a quickly warming one ever since.
+Indeed, many studies documenting temperature changes over the past 1,000 to 2,000 years have taken on a similar shape, reflecting a relatively stable climate through the mid-1800s and a quickly warming one ever since.

-“Evidence, like the timing of cherry blossoms, is one of the historical 'proxy’ measurements that scientists look at to reconstruct past climate,” said Michael Mann, a professor of climate scientist at Pennsylvania State University, who has published numerous studies on temperature changes in recent millennia.
+“Evidence, like the timing of cherry blossoms, is one of the historical ‘proxy’ measurements that scientists look at to reconstruct past climate,” said Michael Mann, a professor and climate scientist at Pennsylvania State University, who has published numerous studies on temperature changes in recent millennia.
 “In this case, that ‘proxy’ is telling us something that quantitative, rigorous long-term climate reconstructions have already told us — that the human-caused warming of the planet we’re witnessing today is unprecedented going back millennia.”

 The trends toward earlier blooms seen in Japan have also been observed in the cherry trees at the Tidal Basin in Washington, D.C., gifted by Japan in 1912.
 Since 1921, the National Park Service has kept a record of their peak flowering dates.

-In the century of records, the average peak bloom date of the Yoshino cherry trees in Washington has advanced six to seven days, from around April 5 to March 31.
+In the century of records, the average peak bloom date of the Yoshino cherry trees in Washington has advanced six to seven days, from about April 5 to March 31.

 In 2021, the blossoms in Washington peaked on Sunday, several days ahead of the recent 30-year average.
 In 2020, they peaked March 20, tied for the third earliest on record.